Jaycode88/ecofriendlynetwork/TESTING.md

         ![Password Reset Results Pass](documentation/forgotvalid.webp)

-on the Profile, Add Product, Edit Product, Add Blog, Edit Blog, Order Stats, Product Stats, View Order and Forgot Password pages you will see an info note in the validation results I have discussed this in the Unfixed Bugs section.
+on the Profile, Add Product, Edit Product, Add Blog, Edit Blog, Order Stats, Product Stats, View Order, Forgot Password and confirm delete profile pages you will see an info note in the validation results I have discussed this in the Unfixed Bugs section.

 ### CSS